Youssef-Morcos/react-bikestore/README.md

 # Dave's bike store
 ## Description
 It is a website for a bike store made with react, react packages and css.
+PLEASE refresh the page after loading to see the navigation bar functioning as intended.

 [The website GitHub page](https://youssef-morcos.github.io/react-bikestore/ "Dave's bikes Homepage")
 # Getting Started with Create React App